eroc123/obsidian-notes/Physics/11 - Particle physics/Isotope.md

 A - Nucleon number, or the mass number.
 Total number of nucleons Z - Proton number or atomic number.
 X - Chemical symbol

+## Notation
+- We can determine the number of neutrons simply by subtracting the proton number f